Linuxfabrik/lfops/roles/mariadb_server/README.md

 ### Mandatory

 * On RHEL-compatible systems, enable the EPEL repository.
 This can be done using the [linuxfabrik.lfops.repo_epel](https://github.com/Linuxfabrik/lfops/tree/main/roles/repo_epel) role.
-* python3-PyMySQL
 * Enable the official [MariaDB Package Repository](https://mariadb.com/kb/en/mariadb-package-repository-setup-and-usage/).
 This can be done using the [linuxfabrik.lfops.repo_mariadb](https://github.com/Linuxfabrik/lfops/tree/main/roles/repo_mariadb) role.
 * Install the `python3-PyMySQL` library.
-This can be done using the [linuxfabrik.lfops.python](https://github.com/Linuxfabrik/lfops/tree/main/roles/python) role.
+Done by this role using the [linuxfabrik.lfops.python](https://github.com/Linuxfabrik/lfops/tree/main/roles/python) role.

 ### Optional